Hector-Marina/AnimalMovementCourse/IntroExercise/IntroExercise.md

 # Intro Exercise (UNDER CONSTRUCTION!)
 Here is some exercise that will help you to
-- verify your had installed all the packages that we need during the course
+- verify you have installed all the packages that we need during the course
 - get familiar with the GitHub content
 - run simple descriptive statistics on the course data